 Info

-Assaley is based between Doha, Qatar, and Frankfurt am Main, Germany.
-She received a Meisterschülerin from the Städelschule in 2024 under Prof. Hassan Khan and holds a BFA from the School of the Art Institute of Chicago.
-Currently, she is part of the Fire Station’s 2025–2026 Arts Intensive Study Program (AISP) in Doha.
+Assaley received a Meisterschülerin from the Städelschule in 2024 under Prof. Hassan Khan and holds a BFA from the School of the Art Institute of Chicago.
+Currently, she is part of the Fire Station’s 2025 Arts Intensive Study Program (AISP) in Doha.
 Her work has been shown at Mouhit (Tunis), the Tbilisi State Academy of Arts Museum, the Chicago Cultural Center, and the Soo Visual Art Center (Minneapolis), among others.
-A solo monograph of her work will be published in 2026 by Huner Francis in Braddock, Pennsylvania.
+Huner Francis (Braddock, USA) will publish a project monograph of hers in 2026.

 -